Skip to main content

 Lyme Disease Pathogenesis

 Lyme disease is an infectious disease caused by the bacterium Borrelia burgdorferi, which is transmitted to humans through the bite of infected ticks, primarily Ixodes scapularis.
-Understanding the life cycle of the tick and the role of the bacterium in causing disease is crucial for comprehending how Lyme disease develops and spreads.
-The disease can manifest with flu-like symptoms initially and lead to more severe health issues if left untreated.
+Understanding the life cycle of the tick and the role of the bacterium in causing disease is crucial for comprehending how Lyme disease spreads and the symptoms it can cause, ranging from flu-like symptoms to more severe long-term health issues.

 Recommended video: